person2024/person2024/README.md

-who am i? frankly i have no idea i will abandon this account in Jan 2025
+who am i? i have no idea
+i will abandon this account in Jan 2025 bc it wont let me change my username for free